LeoPlatform/rstreams/content/rstreams-node-sdk/sdk-streams.md

 So, we're going to ask the SDK to micro-batch up events 10 at a time and then invoke our `transform` function with all ten at once and if it's waited more than one second for 10 to show up then our config tells the SDK to just go ahead and invoke `transform` with whatever it's got so far.
-Then in the enrich function we're going to modify our `addCountryCode` function to make concurrent API requests for each person we are transforming, parallelizing the work and making it much faster so we can keep up.
+Then in the enrich transform function we're going to modify our `addCountryCode` function to make concurrent API requests for each person we are transforming, parallelizing the work and making it much faster so we can keep up.
 To make the example more interesting, we set `config.limit` now to 100 so we get a lot more events before we stop reading from the upstream queue.
 The config in the `config` attribute is